odamas/stat133-hws-fall17/Post_1/Post1_Olivier_Damas.md

 The next two functions of tidyr are especially relevant when dealing with time.

-When we encouter a variable containing a combination of date and time, we can use the separate function to split the variable into columns.
+When we encounter a variable containing a combination of date and time, we can use the separate function to split the variable into columns.
 Refer to the example below:

 -&gt; Note, here is how you use separate separate(Column you want to separate, c('Column you want to form', 'Column you want to form','Column you want to form') Sep=how you want to identify the separation)